-Knowledge is power.
+Knowledge is power!
 Ask staff at your place of accommodation about the area and you will be immediately a little wiser.
-Having a good lay of the land is always very helpful.
-Often this will also make you feel much more assured about the areas that have a good reputation.
+It will help you avoid trouble areas, but often this will also make you feel much more assured about areas that have a better reputation.

-Knowing Spanish will help tremendously in raising your situational awareness and your ability to get help or information from locals.
-If you are going to spend some extended time in Central America, it really pays off to learn some Spanish.
-Not just for safety reasons, but also because it will enhance your cultural experiences — you’ll find that the locals are often very friendly and curious and want to talk to you!
+Knowing Spanish can help you raise your situational awareness and increase your ability to get help or information from locals.
+If you are going to spend some extended time in Central America, it pays off to learn some Spanish.
+This will also obviously enhance your cultural experiences — you’ll find that the locals are often very friendly and curious and want to talk to you.